Alfred S. Hartwell

 Alfred Stedman Hartwell (June 11, 1836 – August 30, 1912) was a lawyer and American Civil War soldier, who then had another career as cabinet minister and judge in the Kingdom of Hawaii.

 Early life

 Alfred Stedman Hartwell was born June 11, 1836, in Natick, Massachusetts.
 His father was Stedman Hartwell (1800-1872) and mother was Rebecca Dana Perry (1805–1872).

 Education

-He graduated from Harvard University in 1858 where he was elected into the Phi Beta Kappa Society.
+He graduated from Harvard University in 1858 where he was elected into Phi Beta Kappa society.

 Career

 He moved to St. Louis, Missouri, and worked as an instructor at Washington University.